Follow The Mexico Gulf Reporter Blog here.

 William Brownfield, assistant secretary of state for the Bureau of International Narcotics and Law Enforcement Affairs, testified today before the House Foreign Affairs Committee.

-Mexican drug cartel sicario (hit man) to carry out the planned assassination.
+The Republican committee chair said that the potential for internationally linked terrorism should be of great concern to the U.S., since one of the arrested Iranians had tried to hire someone he believed to be a Mexican drug cartel sicario (hit man) to carry out the planned assassination.
 The hit man was actually an undercover DEA agent.

-senior Democrat on the committee said that the United States should
+The senior Democrat on the committee said that the United States should view its “neighbors (in Latin America) not as threats, but as opportunities” to enhance U.S. security.

 More on the Iranian plot here.